Revacholi/OSlab/docs/report.md

 Essentially, instead of what we tried to do before where runnning a single command is just a special case of running multiple commands, we now check whether we have a single command or a pipeline consisting of multiple commands piping into each other.
 In the case where we have a single command we run the function `exec_single_cmd` on that command.
 On the other hand, if we have a pipeline of commands we made a separate function for handling them.
 This function, `exec_pipeline` starts off by creating an array of pipes, one for each of the commands, before creating processes for each command and piping them into each other in the correct way.

 ### I/O redirection issues
+The main challenge was understanding how to properly use `dup2()` to redirect file descriptors in the child processes.

+The implementation was quite simple - we just check if `cmd->rstdin` or `cmd->rstdout` are set, and if so, open the appropriate files and use `dup2()` to redirect `STDIN_FILENO` or `STDOUT_FILENO` respectively.
+We also made sure to close the file descriptors after redirecting them to avoid resource leaks.

+For pipelines, we had to be careful to only apply input redirection to the first command and output redirection to the last command in the pipeline.

-### Build-in issues
+### Built-in issues
+For `cd`, we handled the case where no argument is provided (which should go to the HOME directory) and used `chdir()` to change the directory.
+We also made sure to call `perror()` if the directory change fails.

+For `exit`, we simply set a flag `should_exit` that causes the main loop to break and the shell to terminate.

+We made sure to only check for built-in commands when there's a single command without pipes, since built-in commands in pipelines would be more complicated to handle properly.

 ### Zombie issues
 One issue we encountered while testing was that zombies were created whenever a background process finished executing.
 For example, by running `sleep 60` we successfully created the sleep-process in the foreground which in turn blocked the terminal.
 When the 60 seconds had passed, execution returned as normal and no zombies were created.
 However, when we instead ran the command `sleep 60 &` we similar to the first case created a sleep-process, but now in the background so the terminal wasn't blocked.
 As soon as the 60 seconds were up the zombie-counter in the `top` process incremented, once for each background process that finished.

 To solve this, we implemented a `chldHandler` function that ran whenever the `SIGCHLD` signal was sent to the parent shell.
 This handler continuously runs `waitpid` in a non-blocking fashion to make sure all background-zombies are marked as terminated.

-### Ctrl-C issues

 ## Feedback on the labs
-This was a fun lab that gave us some insightas into the inner workings of the unix shell.
+This was a fun lab that gave us some insights into the inner workings of the unix shell.
 It is fascinating to learn how much forking happens, even while just running regular commands and especially when using pipes.
 We also found the specifications were written in a helpful way giving enough details and hints to really help us get started without giving so much information as to totally give the solution for how to implement each specification away for free.

 # Automated tests